morganmuell/MiamiAnoles_ReactionNorms/README.md

-# Comparison of thermal developmental plasticity among seven recently sympatric *Anolis* species: insights into the evolution of reaction norms
+# Analyzing reaction norm evolution across seven species of *Anolis* lizards
 Code for analyzing reaction norm evolution in a community of invasive *Anolis* lizards in Miami, FL, USA.

 Citation: